 Optimizely:

-A/B Testing empowers you to refine your marketing strategies by identifying what works best for your audience.
-As we move forward, let’s explore Content Management Systems (CMS) as the seventh essential skill for affiliate marketers.
+• A/B Testing empowers you to refine your marketing strategies by identifying what works best for your audience.

 7. Content Management Systems (CMS):

-A Content Management System (CMS) is a software application that allows you to create, manage, and modify digital content.
+A Content Management System (CMS) software application allows you to create, manage, and modify digital content.
 It’s essential for affiliate marketers as it provides the backbone for your website, allowing you to focus more on content creation and less on technical aspects.

 WordPress and Joomla: